alanwatsonforster/glass/src/glass/aircraftdata/Vampire.md

 ### Ejection Seats

 - No RAF Vampires had ejection seats (Goebel).
-- Installed on Swiss FB.6 in 1960 (Watkins)
+- Installed on Swiss FB.6 in 1960 (Watkins).
+- Installed on T.11 from March 1954 to December 1957.

 ### Weapon Stations